boumnadeMY/alx-pre_course/README.md

-This is the main README
+This is the  new main README